Cart

 Bitterness in the composition of a craft beer

-Bitterness isn’t just about quantity; it’s about balance.
-In a well-crafted recipe, it plays with other flavors like a tightrope walker on a wire.
+Bitterness isn't just a matter of quantity; it's a matter of balance.
+In a well-crafted recipe, it plays with other flavors like a tightrope walker.
 Caramelized malts add a sweetness that can counteract pronounced bitterness.
-Alcohol, meanwhile, can amplify the perception of bitterness while providing its own warmth.
+Alcohol, meanwhile, can amplify the perception of bitterness while also adding its own warmth.

 There Double Trouble , our spicy and hoppy Double IPA, perfectly illustrates this art of balance.
 Despite a pronounced bitterness, it remains remarkably balanced thanks to a generous malty base and controlled fermentation.
 The result?
-A bitterness that unfolds in several stages, like a story that is told sip after sip.
+A bitterness that unfolds in stages, like a story told sip after sip.

 From paper to palace: when numbers meet sensations

 The real magic happens when we go beyond the numbers to explore the sensory dimension of bitterness.
-It can be sharp as a saber or soft as a caress, fleeting or persistent, simple or complex.
-This diversity makes the tasting rich and allows each enthusiast to find what they are looking for.
+It can be as sharp as a saber or as gentle as a caress, fleeting or persistent, simple or complex.
+This diversity makes the tasting rich and allows every enthusiast to find what they are looking for.

 Bitterness also evolves over time.
-The first moments in the mouth can reveal a lively bitterness that then transforms into more complex notes.
-Temperature also plays its role: a beer that is too cold will mask some of its bitter subtleties, while an appropriate temperature will allow all the nuances to express themselves.
+The first few moments on the palate can reveal a lively bitterness that then transforms into more complex notes.
+Temperature also plays a role: a beer that's too cold will mask some of its bitter subtleties, while the right temperature will allow all the nuances to express themselves.

-The “sweet spot” for bitterness varies by style.
+The bitterness sweet spot varies by style.
 A well-balanced Pilsner offers a fine, precise bitterness around 25-35 IBUs.
-A modern IPA can climb to 60-70 IBUs and still be perfectly drinkable thanks to its balance with malt and hop flavors.
-And some Double IPAs push the dial even further, creating an intense but controlled experience.
+A modern IPA can climb to 60-70 IBUs while remaining perfectly drinkable thanks to its balance with malt and hop aromas.
+And some Double IPAs push the dial even further, creating an intense yet controlled experience.

 Beyond IBUs: Bitterness, a taste signature